tak40/react-facts/README.md

 -   How to style React components
 -   Setting up a React project with Vite

-## Credits

-This project is based on the curriculum from [Scrimba's React Basics course](https://scrimba.com/learn/learnreact).

 ## Vite React Setup

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.